-Your doctor may suggest that your child takes folic acid while they are taking methotrexate, which will help reduce the chance of side-effects.

-Every time you collect a new prescription, make sure that you have the right strength of medicine or tablets.
-Normally your child will have been prescribed the 2.5 mg tablets, which are round.

-Methotrexate may harm an unborn baby.
+- Your doctor may suggest that your child takes folic acid while they are taking methotrexate, which will help reduce the chance of side-effects. - Tell your doctor that your child is taking methotrexate before they are given any vaccines, as there are some vaccines that they should not have. - Every time you collect a new prescription, make sure that you have the right strength of medicine or tablets.
+Normally your child will have been prescribed the 2.5 mg tablets, which are round. - Methotrexate may harm an unborn baby.
 If your daughter or son is sexually active, it is vital that they use adequate contraception to prevent unplanned pregnancy while they are taking methotrexate and for six months after.
 The oral contraceptive pill can be used safely in women or girls taking methotrexate.
 If your daughter thinks that she may be pregnant, it is important that she sees your family doctor as early as possible.
 Your daughter should keep taking her medication until she sees her doctor.